Logo Icon

 Section C

-• One Long Writing Task out of two to be answered in 120-150 words: An essay on an argumentative/discursive topic such as an article/report/speech.
-Contemporary topics/issues to be a part of Article, Report and Speech Writing.
-(5x1=5 Marks)
+• Contemporary topics/issues to be a part of Article, Report and Speech Writing.

 Section D

-LITERATURE - 22 Marks
+Literature - 22 Marks

 Fiction - 10 Marks